dialect-app/dialect/README.md

 ### AUR

-Arch-based distro users can install the latest git revision from the [AUR](https://aur.archlinux.org/packages/dialect-git/).
+Arch-based distro users can install from the AUR: [`dialect`](https://aur.archlinux.org/packages/dialect) for the stable version or [`dialect-git`](https://aur.archlinux.org/packages/dialect-git/) for the latest git revision.

 ## Building